isomerpages/moe-peihwaprespri/_learning-at-pei-hwa/English.md

 ### 2b.
 Howard Gardner’s 5 MINDS for the Future lessons

-Howard Gardner’s 5 MINDS for the Future is adopted by PHPPS to better prepare our pupils for the volatile, uncertain, changing & ambiguous (VUCA) world.
-We use the 5 MINDS for the Future as a guiding principle when we craft our lessons.
-Through these carefully crafted 5 MINDS lessons, we aim to equip pupils with the mind-set to be flexible in their thinking and to employ all tools and skill sets at their disposal.
+Howard Gardner’s 5 MINDS for the Future is adopted by PHPPS to better prepare our pupils for the volatile, uncertain, changing &amp; ambiguous (VUCA) world.
+We use the 5 MINDS for the Future as a guiding principle when we craft our lessons.&nbsp; Through these carefully crafted 5 MINDS lessons, we aim to equip pupils with the mind-set to be flexible in their thinking and to employ all tools and skill sets at their disposal.
 The 5 MINDS lessons are carried out in the Writing and Literature modules of the EL curriculum.

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}